testing-library/testing-library-docs/docs/react-testing-library/setup.md

 }
 ```

-_Typescript config needs to be updated as follow:_
+_TypeScript config needs to be updated as follow:_

 ```diff
 // tsconfig.json